linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

 Adagios offers a more intuitive interface for observing and configuring your Nagios server-monitoring system.
 Adagios keeps the key features from Nagios right at your fingertips.
 At the same time, it keeps the messier details out of your way until you really need them.

-Learn in this tutorial how to get started with Adagios on your CentOS 8 or similar system.
-Follow along to set up your system, install Adagios, and start using it for monitoring your servers.
+In this tutorial, learn how to get started with Adagios on your CentOS 8 or similar system.
+Follow along to set up your system, install Adagios, and start using it to monitor your servers.

 ## Before You Begin

 1. If you have not already done so, create a Linode account and Compute Instance.
 See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

 1. Your Linode Compute Instance needs to be running CentOS 8 or a comparable distribution.
 The instructions in this tutorial have been specifically tested on CentOS 8, but should be compatible with systems like AlmaLinux 8 and Rocky Linux 8 as well.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.